lf-/clipper/README.md

   actually be that hard, but it is annoying.
 For example, use `DYLD_INSERT_LIBRARIES` instead of `LD_PRELOAD`, and fix up references to `.so` files.
-- `clipper` searches not at all cleverly for `clipper_inject` binaries, which will become a problem when we do packaging.
 - Chrome says "Provisional headers" on our requests.
 I don't know why this is exactly, and I would somewhat like to fix it but it is merely visual.
 - We rely on the built-in dev tools in Chromium.
 This is OK but it would be